How To Recondition A Cordless Drill Battery

 1. DON’T DISCHARGE CELLS IN SERIES.
 The cell with lowest charge WILL REVERSE POLARITY and probably get damaged if not irreversibly destroyed.

-2. I have reconditioned different batteries in my garage to upto 40-60%, this method applies to batteries of its kind but if you are looking to recondition medium and bigger batteries for your cars, UPS and similar you should use Ez battery recondition method, you can look up the site here
+2. I have reconditioned different batteries in my garage to upto 40-60%, this method applies to batteries of its kind but if you are looking to recondition medium and bigger batteries for your cars, UPS and similar.

 3. You aren’t being completely honest.
 While it is true that NiCd batteries do have a memory-effect of not wanting to have the same amount of usable charge if you should get in the habit of re-charging them before they are completely discharged, it doesn’t mean that they remember the previous single charge-discharge cycle as the only factor.
 It is an accumulation of many such cycles of not completely using the battery pack.